Exhibitor Rules & Regulations

 Entertainment

 All music and entertainment should be in good taste and not include content that is sexually explicit or verbally offensive.
-Show Management shall make final decisions on the acceptability of questionable booth activities.
+Show Management reserves the right to make final decisions on the acceptability of questionable booth activities.

 Return to Top | Return to Exhibiting Information Home